 With the first step being a bachelor’s degree, here are a few additional resources to check out to get started on your path to becoming a teacher:

-- Choosing Online Education Can Help– As a working adult, you may not have a lot of extra hours to attend traditional classes.
+- Choosing Online Education Can Help – As a working adult, you may not have a lot of extra hours to attend traditional classes.
 You may also not have a significant budget to help you further your education.
 Online degrees vs the traditional campus offer flexible scheduling for adult students who have other life commitments.
-So, even if you’re a parent that also works full-time, an online program can work around your schedule.
+So, even if you’re a parent who also works full-time, an online program can work around your schedule.

 - Additional Salary and Other Data on Teaching: